Home Management: 7 Items to Track on Your Family Expenses Sheet

 Unfortunately, many people are deep into debt.
 Instead of just paying the minimum amount on all of your bills, try to pay at least a little bit more than that.
 You want to be out of debt as soon as possible and not have these problems hanging over your head.
 You never want your kids to inherit your obligations, right?

-Whether you are living in your own home or an apartment, you absolutely must put money aside to pay for your mortgage loan or the rent.
+Whether you are living in your own home or an apartment, you absolutely must put money aside.
 Not having enough money for this could be in a huge problem, and you might even lose your living space.
 Before moving into any new home or apartment, you have to figure out if you are really able to afford it.

 Aside from the home, you may consider clothing as part of your expenses.
 Where do you buy clothes?
 Could you visit a more economical store than you do now?
 You should ask yourself if you can sustain the lifestyle that you have now.